Pseudocoremia cineracia

 Pseudocoremia cineracia is a species of moth in the family Geometridae.
-It is endemic to New Zealand.
-It is classified as Nationally Vulnerable by the Department of Conservation.
+It is endemic to New Zealand and is found in the central and southern parts of the South Island.
+This species inhabits montane shrublands.
+Adults are on the wing from August to June and have been collected via sugar traps.
+Larvae feed on Olearia odorata.
+This species is classified as Nationally Vulnerable by the Department of Conservation.

 Taxonomy

 This species was first described by George Howes in 1942 from specimens obtained at Moke Lake and taken in January and February.
-Howes named it Selidosema cineracia.
+Howes originally named it Selidosema cineracia.
 This name was also used when the species was discussed by George Vernon Hudson in 1950.
 In 1988 John S. Dugdale assigned the species to the genus Pseudocoremia.
 This classification of the species into Pseudocoremia is regarded as unsatisfactory.
 As such the species is also currently known as Pseudocoremia (s.l.) cineracia.
 The holotype specimen is held at the Museum of New Zealand Te Papa Tongarewa.